 National and Regional Governance

-- Aquaculture Management Areas (AMA) are established that guide farm siting and coordinated environmental and disease management.
+- Aquaculture Management Areas (AMAs) are established to guide farm siting and coordinated environmental and disease management.

-- There are science-based limits on the outputs of aquaculture (effluent, chemicals, escapes) that are relevant to the species, production system and geography of farming.
+- Science-based limits on the outputs of aquaculture (effluent, chemicals, escapes) and relevant to the species, production system, and geography of farming are identified.